Deut 32-Song of Moses

 Look at the below map.
 Mt.
 Nebo is 10 miles away from the Promised Land and 2700 feet high.
 He stood on the mountain beside where the Jordan River pours into the Dead Sea just a little south of Jericho.
-Moses climbs to the highest peak (impressive at his age) and looked at what will become Israel today.
+Moses climbs to the highest peak (impressive at his age) and looked at the land.

 If you flip back to Genesis 49 you will recall I talked about land distribution.
 (If this part bores you…feel free to skip to the bottom) 😉

 Reuben (v.
 6) was the firstborn, but he did not enjoy greatness among the tribes because of his sin (Sleeping with his dad’s concubine: Bilhah) .
 He lost his father’s birthright and blessing.
 Furthermore, no great civil or military leader or prophet ever came from this tribe.
 Reuben becomes one of the “Transjordan Tribes” we walked about.

 Judah (v.
 7) received the position of leader among the tribes when his older brothers (the first three!!) became ineligible.
 Judah is the son that carries the Covenant.
 The Blessing.
 The Line that will birth the Davidic Monarchy and the Messiah!

 Levi (vv.
 8-11) received a blessing for choosing God over family at the Golden Calf debacle in Exodus 32.
 They are carved out to be the Priesthood.
 (Thummin and Urim are the “stones” that God uses to make decisions through the priests, cast lots….like rolling dice that God controls)

 Benjamin (v.
 12) was to enjoy God’s protection continually since God would carry this tribe on His back “between His